abhijthes6/E-Commerce/README.md

 # 🌟 Eluxo – E-Commerce React App

 **Eluxo** is a modern, premium e-commerce platform built with **React** and **Vite**.
 It delivers a seamless shopping experience for luxury, fashion, tech, and lifestyle products.
-The app features user authentication, dynamic product browsing, a clean checkout flow, and a stylish, responsive UI.
+The app features user authentication, dynamic product browsing, a clean checkout flow, and a stylis UI.

 ---